soenkehahn/getopt-generics/README.md

 ## todos

-- get rid of optparse-applicative
+- get rid of cabal dependency safe
 - implement support for short options
   - We should have a pure core function like this:
     `:: (AllTheConstraints a) => [String] -> SomeConfigurationType -> Either String a`